TOAST-DOCS/Container-Kubernetes/en/public-api.md

 >  - CIDR cannot overlap with the IP band (198.18.0.0/19) being used inside the NKS.
 >  - You cannot enter a CIDR block greater than /24.
 (The following CIDR blocks are not available: /26, /30).
->  - For clusters of v1.23.3 or earlier, they cannot overlap with BIP (bridged IP range) (172.17.0.0/16). pod_network_subnet must be entered in the following rules.
+>  - For clusters of v1.23.3 or earlier, they cannot overlap with BIP (bridged IP range) (172.17.0.0/16).
+> pod_network_subnet must be entered in the following rules.
 >  - Values between 20 and 28 (included) are allowed.
->  -
+> The pods_network_subnet value must be at least 2 greater than the pods_network_cidr prefix value.
+Normal example (Pod subnet size: 24, Pod network: 10.100.0.0/22)

 <details><summary>Example</summary>